DennisHeimbigner/cpoco/README.md

 * --enable-shared  -- build a shared library (default is enabled)
 * --enable-static -- build a static library (default is enabled)
 * --prefix=<installation directory> -- defaults to /usr/local

+Note that is --enable-shared is disabled, then the test program will not run because the test shared library (libcpt) cannot be built.

 Use these commands to build, test, and install using autoconf.
 ```bash